 Vestibular Therapy

-Vestibular therapy, also known as vestibular rehabilitation therapy (VRT), is a specialized form of physical therapy that focuses on treating disorders of the vestibular system.
-The vestibular system, located in the inner ear, is responsible for maintaining balance, spatial orientation, and coordinating eye movements.
-When this system is disrupted, individuals may experience symptoms such as dizziness, vertigo, imbalance, and difficulty with coordination.
+Vestibular Rehabilitation Therapy (VRT) is a specialized form of physical therapy that focuses on treating disorders of the vestibular system.
+The vestibular system is responsible for maintaining balance, spatial orientation, and coordinating eye movements.
+We use 3 different input systems that make up our vestibular system, somatosensory input (what our feet feel on the ground), ocular input (what our eyes are seeing, or not seeing) and inner ear input (fluid and crystals in the inner ear canal).
+When these systems are disrupted, individuals may experience symptoms such as dizziness, imbalance, headaches, nausea and difficulty with coordination.

 The Vestibular Therapy Process